radleylewis/blog/pages/index.md

-Hello/Servus/你好,
+Hello/Servus/你好/!hola¡

 <br />

 thank you for visiting my website.
 I am a technologist, writer, analyst and traveller among other things.
-This site is a dedicated space to publish my work on technology, business, economics, languages and the world.
+This site is a dedicated space to publish my work on technology, finance, economics, languages and politics.
 I hope you enjoy my material.

 <br />